Renewable energy becoming cost competitive, IEA says

 But the IEA also defended subsidies in renewable energy technology as a necessary means to create a clean and independent energy supply system.

-In the past, the IEA has been criticized by environmental groups for underplaying the role of renewable energy technologies in favor of nuclear and fossil-fuels.
+In the past, the IEA has been criticised by environmental groups for underplaying the role of renewable energy technologies in favour of nuclear and fossil-fuels.

 "Where technologies are not yet competitive, economic support for a limited amount of time may be justified by the need to attach a price signal to the environmental and energy security benefits of RE deployment," the report said.